YaoLab-Bioinfo/MaizeSNPDB/README.md

 Then start an R session using RStudio and run these lines:
 ```
 library(shiny)
-runApp("E:/apps/maizeSNPDB", launch.browser = TRUE)
+runApp("E:/apps/MaizeSNPDB", launch.browser = TRUE)
-# The first parameter of runApp should be the directory that contains the scripts server.R and ui.R of maizeSNPDB.
+# The first parameter of runApp should be the directory that contains the scripts server.R and ui.R of MaizeSNPDB.
 ```

 Your web browser will open the app.

 *****

-#	Deploy maizeSNPDB on local or web Linux server
+#	Deploy MaizeSNPDB on local or web Linux server

 **Step 1: Install R**

 Please check CRAN (<a href="https://cran.r-project.org/" target="_blank">https://cran.r-project.org/</a>) for the installation of R.

-**Step 2: Install the R Shiny package and other packages required by maizeSNPDB**
+**Step 2: Install the R Shiny package and other packages required by MaizeSNPDB**

 Start an R session and run these lines in R:
 ```